faenrandir/a_careful_examination/content/documents/book_of_mormon/two-models-for-bom-origins.md

 #### Oral composition by Joseph Smith

-This model holds that Joseph Smith was primarily responsible for the creation of the text ({{ link(text="explanation and sources", path="/how-could-joseph-smith-composed-bom/") }}).
+This model holds that Joseph Smith was primarily responsible for the creation of the text ([explanation and sources](/how-could-joseph-smith-composed-bom/)).
 Most modern non-LDS historians seem to have adopted this basic model including Fawn Brodie, [William Davis](https://uncpress.org/book/9781469655666/visions-in-a-seer-stone/), [Dan Vogel](https://www.mormonstories.org/podcast/book-of-mormon-dan-vogel/), Brent Metcalfe, and [John Hamer](https://www.mormonstories.org/podcast/john-hamer-book-of-mormon-creation/).

 #### Other small groups authored it